Skip to main content

 Climate And Weather

-The park experiences a tropical maritime climate with temperatures averaging 27 to 29 degrees Celsius year-round.
-Annual rainfall averages approximately 1,500 millimeters, with the wettest months from October through January.
-The island is within the Caribbean hurricane belt, though direct hits are relatively rare.
+The park experiences a tropical maritime climate with temperatures averaging around 25 to 27 degrees Celsius year-round.
+[1] Annual rainfall averages approximately 3,000 millimeters, with the wettest months from October through January.
+The island is within the Caribbean hurricane belt, as demonstrated by the devastating impact of Hurricane Iota in 2020.
 Trade winds from the east provide natural ventilation and influence wave patterns and reef exposure.

 Human History

-Providencia was originally inhabited by the Miskito people before European colonization.
+Providencia's pre-European history is not fully documented, as the island may have been only sporadically visited before colonization.
 English Puritans established a colony in 1629, and the island changed hands between English and Spanish control multiple times.
-The Raizal community, descendants of English-speaking Afro-Caribbean settlers, maintains a distinct cultural identity with traditions of fishing, farming, and seafaring that have shaped the island for centuries.
+[1]) The Raizal community, descendants of English-speaking Afro-Caribbean settlers, maintains a distinct cultural identity with traditions of fishing, farming, and seafaring that have shaped the island for centuries.

 Park History

 Old Providence McBean Lagoon was designated as a National Natural Park in 1995 to protect the threatened marine and coastal ecosystems of Providencia.
-The park was significantly affected by Hurricane Iota in November 2020, which devastated the island as a Category 5 storm, causing extensive damage to coral reefs, mangroves, and the island's infrastructure.
-Recovery and restoration efforts have been ongoing since the hurricane.
+The park was significantly affected by Hurricane Iota in November 2020, which struck the island as a Category 4 storm, causing catastrophic damage—an estimated 98 percent of all infrastructure on the island was destroyed.
+[1]) Recovery and restoration efforts have been ongoing since the hurricane.

 Major Trails And Attractions